T: 514-398-7727 | armando [dot] jardim [at] mcgill [dot] ca (Email) | Parasitology Building P-105

-Leishmania and related trypanosomatids have a specialized organelle called a glycosome that compartmentalizes enzymes essential for a variety of enzymes essential for metabolic processes such as glycolysis, fatty acid b-oxidation, purine salvage, pyrimidine biosynthesis, lipid biosynthesis, and carbon dioxide fixation.
-These glycosomal proteins are synthesized in the cytosolic and imported across the glycosome membrane by a yet unknown mechanism.
-My lab uses a multidisciplinary approach that exploits protein chemistry, bioinformatics, molecular biology, immunocytochemistry, and genetic techniques to investigated the molecular processes involved in the targeting and import of proteins into the glycosome.
+- Leishmania parasites have a specialized organelle called a glycosome a variety of enzymes essential for metabolic processes such as glycolysis, fatty acid b-oxidation, purine salvage, pyrimidine biosynthesis, lipid biosynthesis, and carbon dioxide fixation.
+Target of these proteins is vital for parasite viability.
+My lab uses a multidisciplinary approach to investigate the molecular processes involved in the targeting and import of proteins into the glycosome.
 An ultimate goal of this work is to identify potential protein targets that may be used to develop new antiparasitic chemotherapeutic agents.

 - Helminths (parasitic worms), are known to down modulate the mammalian host immune response which to promote worm survival.
 Recent studies have demonstrated that infection with these parasite can lead to an improvement in the clinical pathologies associated with autoimmune disease such as inflammatory bowel disease, multiple sclerosis, asthma.
 These affects are likely mediated through the secreted-excreted factors (ESF) release by the worms.
 The objective of this research is to identify and characterize the proteins or metabolites in the ESF that down modulate the pro-inflammatory immune response which are implicated in the promotion of autoimmune disorder.